ponylang/ponyc/README.md

 ### Docker and AVX2 Support

-By default, the Pony Docker image is compiled without support for AVX CPU instructions.
-For optimal performance, you should build your Pony installation from source.
+By default, the Pony Docker image is compiled without support for [AVX CPU instructions](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions).
+For optimal performance on modern hardware, you should build your Pony installation from source.

 ## Linux using an AppImage package (via Bintray)